Skip to main content

 Most of these side effects go away after treatment ends, but some are long-term and may never go away completely.

-If chemotherapy is given along with radiation, the side effects are often worse.
+If chemotherapy is given along with radiation, the side effects are often more severe.

-There are ways to relieve many of these side effects, so it’s important to discuss any changes you notice with your cancer care team.
+There are ways to relieve many of these side effects, so it’s important to tell your cancer care team about any changes you notice.

 More information about radiation therapy